 Here are some tips on storing cooked foods, especially ham:

-- Keep it warm — If you’re serving a holiday meal or a dinner that will last for hours, don’t let smoked ham sit for too long.
-Instead, use a chafing dish or a slow cooker to keep it warm.
+- Keep the ham warm — If you’re serving a holiday meal or a dinner that will last for hours, don’t let smoked ham sit for too long.
+Instead, keep a chafing dish or a slow cooker warm.
 The temperature should be above 140 degrees to prevent bacteria growth.

 - Wrap it — If you want to eat cooked ham left over in the coming days, let it cool down, wrap it tightly, and store it in the fridge.
 You can wrap it in a ham bag or a damp tea towel so it doesn’t dry out.

 - Store in the fridge — Place the sliced ham in an airtight container.
-Check that ham is completely cooled down before placing it in the fridge.
-This prevents the fridge temperature from rising, which can make harmful bacteria grow.
+Check that the ham is completely cooled down before placing it in the fridge.
+This prevents the fridge temperature from rising, making harmful bacteria grow.

 Also Read: How Long Does Steak Last in the Fridge?